 On the other hand, a dry needler is only required to go through a weekend of training in as little as 6 hours to perform dry needling.
 The main focus of a dry needler is stimulating the area of pain or injury to produce temporary symptom relief that is short-lived.

-Only trained Traditional Chinese Medicine Practitioners are qualified to offer Acupuncture treatments for long-lasting reliefs, by focusing on the overall condition of the patient and the root cause of pain.
-Trained TCMDs will also address other issues such as sleep, digestion, stress, and diet.
+Only trained Traditional Chinese Medicine Practitioners are qualified to offer Safe Acupuncture treatments for long-lasting reliefs, by focusing on the overall condition of the patient and the root cause of pain.
+Trained TCMDs will also address other issues such as sleep, digestion, stress, diet sexual, and mental health.

-When stimulating a site of pain or injury regardless of the modality used, there will be a short-lived relief, such modalities as dry needling, kneading,.. etc. fall in this category.
+When stimulating a site of pain or injury regardless of the modality used, there will be a short-lived relief, such modalities as dry needling, kneading, massage.. etc.